Region of Excellence Awards

 > Award Recipients Notified: Monday, April 26, 2021

-For nomination form questions or more information about the Region of Excellence Awards, contact RegionofExcellence@centralina.org.
+For more information about the Region of Excellence Awards, contact RegionofExcellence@centralina.org.

 Previous Region of Excellence Awards recognized innovative work across the region in the following areas: